WintersDeep/cv-ctf/spoilers-and-code/docs/design/flag4.md

 The binary claims to be, an nominally is, an 32-bit binary.
 However, thats not really the full story.
 The whole purpose of the 32-bit code is to unpack the real binary, which is compiled in 64-bit.
 After it has unpacked this code, it changes the CPU to long mode and hands off to the unpacked content.

 This results in a 32-bit process that is executing 64-bit instructions.
 An important distinction here - this action does not change the nature of the parent process, only the type of instructions that it is executing.
-This can have interesting side-effects that might catch you off-gaurd (for example trying to use `mmap` via a 64-bit `syscall` will likely fail unless passed the `MAP_32BIT` flag when running in a 32-bit process).
+This can have interesting side-effects that might catch you off-gaurd (for example trying to use `mmap` via a 64-bit `syscall` will likely fail unless passed the `MAP_32BIT` flag when running in a 32-bit process) - I was intending on using this for deceptive logic (a `mmap` call I knew would fail, so people following along in disassemblers - rather than debuggers - might follow the wrong branch).

 It can also have some interesting impacts to debugging; historically this made the process very hard to debug - 64-bit debuggers refused to attach to a 32-bit process, whilst a 32-bit debugger would choke once the instruction set changed, either crashing outright or reporting the wrong instructions.
 It could even messed with `strace` resulting in it printing garbage.
 Some debuggers now offer a way to change instruction set at runtime, but this is not always the case.
 Even where it is available it can be buggy and usually requires an operator to tell it to change.